 44. Dye fabrics: Green and black teas have long been used in dyes for fabric and paper, particularly for generating a beige faux-antique look.

 45. Paint with tea: Some artists use strong black tea to paint backgrounds or accents on black-and-white sketches.

-46. Strengthen puppy pads: A footbath with strong black tea is rumored to help strengthen the pads of dog feet.
+46. Strengthen puppy paws: A footbath with strong black tea is rumored to help strengthen the pads of dog feet.

 47. Repel mosquitoes: Burning tea leaves is said to repel mosquitoes with none of the side effects of chemical bug sprays.

 48. Tell the future: “Reading the tea leaves” is more than a political expression.
-Telling fortunes in the pattern of tea leaves in an empty teacup is an ancient art that is still occasionally practiced.
-Here is a guide to reading tealeaves, with a list of common symbols and their meanings.
+Telling fortunes in the pattern of tea leaves left in an empty teacup is an ancient art that is still occasionally practiced.
+Here is a guide to reading tea leaves, with a list of common symbols and their meanings.